-There are various cables located in the vicinity of and within wind farm site I. For cables and pipelines, a maintenance area of 500 m on both sides is laid down in the wind farm site decision.
-This is smaller than the 750 metres that is generally applied.
+There are various cables located in the vicinity of and within wind farm site IV.
+For cables and pipelines, a maintenance area of 500 m on both sides is laid down in the wind farm site decision.
+This is smaller than the 750 metres that is generally applied with telecom cables.
 The North Sea policy documents (2016-2021) maintain that it is permitted to reduce the maintenance area in order to make efficient use of space in the North Sea.